drvinceknight/unpeudemath/_posts/2014-12-10-sneak-preview-of-game-theory-in-sage-3-of-3.md

 Normal Form Game with the following utilities: {(0, 1): [-1, -1], (1, 0): [-1, -1], (0, 0): [1, 1], (1, 1): [1, 1]}
 {% endhighlight python %}

-This returns a dicionary of the strategy:utility pairs.
+This displays a dictionary of the strategy:utility pairs.
 The form of the output is actually based on [gambit](http://www.gambit-project.org/) syntax.

 We can use this class to very easily obtain equilibria of games: